 Welcome to the Ithaca Community Gardens, a program of Project Growing Hope!

-Project Growing Hope is a membership organization devoted to furthering community food self-sufficiency.
+Project Growing Hope is a not-for-profit membership organization devoted to furthering community food self-sufficiency.
 Our main project is the Ithaca Community Gardens.
-As a member you can choose to maintain your own garden plot, use the garden tools, manure, and compost, and take part in and organize educational workshops and social events.
+As a member you can choose to maintain your own garden plot; use the garden tools, manure, and compost; take part in and organize educational workshops and social events; and help maintain the shared community spaces in the Gardens.
 And of course there’s the opportunity to learn and share with a community of friendly gardeners!
 There are also many opportunities to get involved in community events.
 Check out our events calendar below for upcoming garden events.

 2017 Wait List

-During gardening season (April to October), workdays are held the last Saturday of every month from 10 am to noon.
-Everyone who is able is encouraged to attend as many of these workdays as possible, to share the work and join the fun!
-Contact Karen Smith <firstname.lastname@example.org> if you need to make up 2016 work hours with early spring jobs.
-There’s always sifting & bagging finished compost to be done.
-We also have a plot that needs to have comfrey & mint removed.
+During gardening season (April to October), workdays are held the last Saturday of every month from 10 am to noon (see dates above).
+Everyone who is able is encouraged to attend as many of these workdays as possible, to share the work and join the fun.The next Saturday workday of the season is Saturday July 29, from 10–noon.

 BOARD MEETINGS: board meets regularly the 3rd Tuesday of the month.
-The next meeting is Tuesday, February 21, from 5:30 to 7:30 pm, at 13 Jake St. Gardeners are welcome to attend, advance notice is helpful.
+The next meeting is Tuesday, Aug.
+15, from 5:30 to 7:30 pm, at 204 E. Lewis St. Gardeners are welcome to attend, advance notice is helpful.
+Meeting minutes are available upon request from RonLiso@ithacacommunitygardens.org.

 PGH received PRACTICAL SUPPORT from SUSTAINABLE TOMPKINS in 2015.